-While Batman was recovering, he sent the Outsiders to investigate the conspiracy set by one Eric Blairman.
+While Batman was recovering, he sent the Outsiders to investigate the conspiracy directed by one Eric Blairman.
 This led to a series of clashes with the Force of July.

 Though at first the Outsiders were overwhelmed, they got the hang of their opponents.
 Blairman’s conspiracy was defeated.

 The Outsiders then had a particularly high-profile case.
 Maxie Zeus and his New Olympians attacked the 1984 Olympic Games in Los Angeles, and took President Reagan hostage.

 But Batman and the Outsiders were already in place, and proved more than a match for the madman (that’s Zeus) and his cadre.